civicrm/civicrm-wordpress-project/README.md

 #### How to add a new WP plugin

- * Edit bin/mk-wp-demo-site
+ * Edit app/config/install-wp-demo.sh
- * Add a statement like "$WPCLI plugin install my-plugin-name --activate"
+ * Add a statement like "wp plugin install wordpress-importer --activate"

 #### How to modify default users, roles, etc

- * Edit bin/mk-wp-demo-site.sh
+ * Edit app/config/install-wp-demo.sh

 #### How to add a new CiviCRM extension